billchurch/bhyve-api/README.md

 DEBUG=* node yourscript.js
 ```

-#### Best Practices

-1. **Selective Logging**: Use specific namespaces for different parts of your application.
-For instance, `bhyve-api:auth` for authentication logs, `bhyve-api:ws` for WebSocket logs, etc.
-2. **Security**: Avoid logging sensitive information.
-If necessary, sanitize the data before logging it.
-3. **Performance**: Keep in mind that excessive logging can impact performance.
-Use it judiciously, especially in production environments.

 ## Contributing

 Contributions are welcome!
 Please refer to the repository's [issues page](https://github.com/billchurch/bhyve-api/issues) for things to work on, or create your own issues.